MariaMazaieva/Prisoners_dilemma/README.md

 #  Prisoner's Dilemma Simulation in Python

-This project simulates the **Prisoner's Dilemma**, a fundamental problem in game theory.
-It pits different strategies against one another over multiple rounds to compare outcomes based on a configurable payoff matrix.
+This project simulates the **Prisoner's Dilemma**, a core problem in game theory.
+It uses different strategies against different players for multiple rounds to analyse outcomes based on a recieved payoff matrix.

 ##  Project Structure